jeffprat/BEapi/README.md

 The problem with such solutions is that your secret depends on some other secret which is stored on the mobile-device and poses a security risk.

-# 2. The BioEncryption solution
+# 2. The BioEncryption Solution

 With BioEncryption, your secret is not stored at all.
 Rather, it is used to modify Machine Learning biometric classification models so that